Enrollment limit: 8 students

 Through original creative work, revision, reading, and discussion, this eight-week workshop will focus on making poems that are driven by a keen attention to language, image, and sound.
 Our task will to engage with each other’s work and the weekly readings in order to explore the ways poetry can recover more complex imaginative and perceptive possibilities.
 As poet Mark Doty wisely asserts: “Our metaphors go on ahead of us, they know before we do.”
 We will be putting Doty’s assertion to the test with an emphasis on generative writing exercises that lead us into surprising and productive creative spaces.

-This class is open to students at all levels and will take place in Melrose Village, where wine, sparkling water, and the occasional gourmet snack will be served.
+This class is open to students at all levels and will take place at Center for the Arts Eagle Rock, where wine, sparkling water, and the occasional gourmet snack will be served.

 7:30 to 9:30 pm